bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

-The CSS combinator identified above is looking for an `input` element that is in the `:checked` state, then the `+` symbol indicates the adjacent sibling selector.
+The CSS combinator identified above is looking for an `input` element that is in the `:checked` state.
+The `+` symbol indicates the adjacent sibling selector.
 Therefore it is looking for an adjacent sibling, in this case a `label`.
 Once it has been found, we will make the background color purple.
 This may not seem super exciting right now, but this is the framework that will enable us to create much more advanced user interaction later.

 Once finished it should look something like the below codepen if you would like to check your work.